Mojang/ore-ui/react-facet/docs/api/mount-components.md

 ## `Map`

-Mounts a list of components based on a facet of an array.
+Mounts a list of components based on a `Facet` of an array.

-The length of the array passed into the `array` prop will be used to know how many components to mount.
-The `children` of the `Map` components should be a function, and this function will receive a facet containing the data and index of the current item.
+The length of the array passed into the `array` prop is used to determine how many components to mount.
+The `children` of the `Map` components should be a function, and this function will receive a `Facet` containing the data and index of the current item.

 The `Map` only re-renders if the size of the array changes, so we need to be mindful about changing the size of the array, as it will cause a performance hit.
-On the other hand, if only the data inside the items in the list change, but not the _amount_ of items, there will be no re-render: the facet passed into the `children` function will simply be updated with the latest data.
+On the other hand, if only the data inside the items in the list change, but not the _amount_ of items, there will be no re-render: the `Facet` passed into the `children` function will simply be updated with the latest data.

 Example: